TRAILab/TRAILBot/voice_assistant/README.md

 **Note:** If you see Audio errors on voice assistant node, you will have to set the mic index in params.yaml to the active index.

-### 1.7.2.
-Test servos
+### 1.7.3.
+Test servos only
-If you want to only test servos-> follow steps 1,2 and then in
+If you want to only test servos:

+1. Terminal 1: run_agent
+2. Connect arduino’s usb wire to laptop
-   terminal 2: `run_s<servo number>`
+3. Terminal 2: `run_s<servo number>`

+### 1.7.4.
+Test voice interaction only (without Arduino)

+1. Change `test_voice_only` param in `voice_assistant/config/params.yaml` to True
+2. Terminal 1: voice

 ## 1.8.
 Calibrating motor rotation
 While calibrating motors, you will need to reupload the new arduino code in the arduino.

 1. Make sure you stop microros agent!

 2. Terminal: arduino (alias for starting arduino ide)
 3. Tune the ‘delay’ parameter for each servo so that the tip of the coil rotates 360 degrees.
 4. Upload code to arduino
 5. Terminal: run_agent
 6. Plug out and plug in arduino USB